CAUT Policy Statement

 2

-Final authority for administrative and financial matters should be the responsibility of the Board of Governors composed primarily of external community representatives selected through an open and transparent process.
-The Board should also include internal members comprising the President and representatives of academic staff regardless of type of appointment, alumni, non-academic staff and students.
-Among its functions, the Board should serve as a link between the institution and its many publics, with a responsibility to mediate between them while protecting the integrity of the institution’s academic mission, institutional autonomy and academic freedom.
-Every effort should be made to ensure that the Board reflects the diversity of the community in which the institution is located.
+Final authority for administrative and financial matters should be the responsibility of the Board of Governors, composed of both external community representatives and internal members, all of whom are selected through open and transparent processes.
+The Board’s membership should include the President, representatives of the academic staff regardless of type of appointment, alumni, non-academic staff, and students.
+Among its functions, the Board should serve as a link between the institution and its many publics, with a responsibility to mediate between them while protecting the integrity of the institution’s academic mission, institutional autonomy, and academic freedom.
+Every effort should be made to ensure that the Board reflects the diversity of the institutional community and of the community in which the institution is located.
 Membership on committees of the Board should be open to all of its members.

 3